BurnyCoder/DJI-MSDK-to-PC/README.md

 Everything you need is set up and working in main branch.

 This project provide, but not limited to:
+* ***person tracking*** - using the YOLO object detection model to track people with the drone.
+The `yolo_tracker.py` example demonstrates real-time person detection and tracking using multi-threaded processing for smooth drone movement.
 * ***live video stream*** - from the drone up to your PC monitor, so you can see, or even better, process by code, the frames and control your drone by image navigation.
 * ***live control*** - you can send movements to the drone from your PC in real time,